 A garbage disposal consists of a rotor mounting inside a canister with abrasive sides.
 The impellers on the rotor force food toward the edges, where it gets ground and flushed through the small gap between the rotor and canister.
 There isn't much room in the gap, and fibrous foods, such as celery, onion skins, artichokes and corn husks can easily get stuck there, so avoid them.
-Large bones also get stuck easily, but your disposal may be able to handle small ones, such as chicken and fish bones -- check the owner's manual.
+Large bones also get stuck easily, but your disposal may be able to handle small ones, such as chicken and fish bones.
+Check the owner's manual.
 Never put anything made of glass metal or plastic into a garbage disposal; you should even avoid paper.

 The Goop Factor

-Some food items grind easily, but they leave residues that accumulate and eventually cause clogs. and are two examples that can necessitate troublesome cleanup procedures.
+Some food items grind easily, but they leave residues that accumulate and eventually cause clogs.
+Potato peels and rice are two examples that can necessitate troublesome cleanup procedures.
 You shouldn't pour grease or fats into the drain, but small amounts are inevitable.
 To prevent them from liquifying and collecting in the rotor and canister, where they cause clogs and mold, avoid pouring hot water in the drain.
 Coffee grounds won't clog the disposal, but they accumulate in the pipes to cause clogs there and are best avoided.

 Things Your Disposal Likes

 Even if you avoid all the items your disposal can't handle, clogs can still happen, because small food items can still get stuck between the rotor and canister.
 Grinding certain hard items, such as small bones and ice, can help loosen these.
-Some plumbers recommend regularly putting in the disposal to clear potential blockages, but others don't, advising that the shell membranes add to the goop factor.
+Some plumbers recommend regularly putting egg shells in the disposal to clear potential blockages, but others don't, advising that the shell membranes add to the goop factor.
 Flush whatever you put in the disposal with cold water -- failure to run the water while using the disposal is almost certain to result in a clog.